Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S, M (a small crystal or glass cone)
 **Duration:** Instantaneous

 A blast of cold air erupts from your hands.
-Each creature in a 60-foot cone must make a Constitution Saving Throw.
+Each creature in a 60-foot cone must make a Constitution :d20-save: **Saving Throw**.
 A creature takes 8d8 cold damage on a failed save, or half as much damage on a successful one.

 A creature killed by this spell becomes a frozen statue until it thaws.